Submit your content pitches to Pipeline Artists for consideration.

 Michelle Daniel is a professional musician, writer, and podcaster based in Austin, TX.
 As a pianist and composer, she has performed globally, taught music for over 22 years, and earned two GRAMMY nominations.
 In 2018, after working as a screenwriter and script doctor for an LA production company, she pursued an MA in Russian Studies to complement her geopolitical writing.
 After spending a summer in Russia, she completed a non-fiction book on Cold War radio broadcasting, which will be published in 2022.
 Currently, she works for The University of Texas at Austin where she produces podcasts and other media for an international audience.

 Ciara Duggan is an author and screenwriter, born and raised in a small town in Northwestern Connecticut.
 She received her MFA from Boston University where she later taught undergraduate writing courses.
 Her debut YA Fantasy novel, Awakened, was published in Fall 2021, and her debut poem, Of the Night, was included in Phantom House Press’s Exquisite Poison Anthology.
 Also being published by Phantom House Press is Ciara’s debut adult novel, a romantic thriller entitled A Fragile Woman, in April 2023.
 After placing as a finalist in Book Pipeline’s 2020 Unpublished Contest in the young adult category, Ciara joined the team as an editor for Book Pipeline’s Workshop services.
-She now acts as Creative Executive for Book Pipeline, is a contributor to Pipeline Artists, and is thrilled to be co-host for the Pipeline Artists Original Podcast, This Podcast Needs a Title.
+She now acts as Creative Executive for Book Pipeline, is a contributor to Pipeline Artists, and is thrilled to be co-host for the Pipeline Artists Original Podcast, "The Story Will Save You."
 Ciara currently resides in Middletown, CT with her husband, brand new baby boy, and their pup, Briar.
 When she's not writing, reading, or watching movies, she loves to travel, indulge her sweet tooth, go hiking, and daydream.

 Joe Favalaro is an optioned screenwriter, published novelist, poet and punk musician-songwriter born and raised in Burlington, Ontario, Canada.
 A city only worth mentioning for temporarily being a playground for the likes of Ryan Gosling and Jim Carrey.
 A graduate of Toronto Film School’s Screenwriting Program and a Sheridan College journalism dropout, he’s the author of A Little Red Book, another yet-to-be-published autofiction novel, and various poetry collections under the pseudonym Joe Straynge.
 His band, Rough Party, released their debut album in 2022.
 Fluent in existential despair and philosophical dread, he now quietly resides on the outskirts of Hamilton, Ontario.